sphaero/appie/README.md

 It's important to understand all meta data is fed into the jinja2 template.

+## Custom Parsers ##

+Creating is a custom file parser is very simple.
+Just inherit the AppieFileParser class and implement a match() method which returns False or True on a filename.
+Then implement the parse_file() method which returns the dictionary with contents you want.
+As an example here's the AppieTextile class:

+    class AppieTextileParser(AppieFileParser):

+        def match(self, name):
+            if name.endswith('.textile'):
+                return True

+        def parse_file(self, path, filename, dest_path):
+            t = textile.textile(self.load_file(path))
+            return { 'content': t }

 ## About ##

 Appie originated at the [z25 Foundation](http://www.z25.org) where it is